-WHAT WE NEED TO PLAN, DECIDE, AND DO NOTES Can my treatments be done with my referring oncologist or another local team?
-Is travel necessary?
-Who will come with me and help me get to my qualifying treatment appointments?
-What is my plan for getting to the treatment center?
+WHAT WE NEED TO PLAN, DECIDE, AND DO NOTES Determine if my treatments be done with my referring oncologist or another local team.
+Figure out who will come with me and help me get to my qualifying treatment appointments.
+Arrange transportation to and from treatment.
 Look into transportation, lodging, and financial assistance for treatment, if needed.
-What do we need friends and family to help with at home so I can get to my qualifying treatment appointments and to recover?
-Childcare?
-Eldercare?
-Housesitting?
-Pet-sitting?
-Help with planning?
-House care (Ex: garbage collection, watering plants, mail collection) Contact my health plan to see if I need a pre-approval for any of these treatments.
+Decide what we need friends and family to help with at home so I can get to my qualifying treatment appointments and to recover.
+Childcare Eldercare House sitting Pet-sitting Help with planning House care (Ex: garbage collection, watering plants, mail collection) Contact my health plan to see if I need a pre-approval for any of these treatments.
+Request time off from work.
+Remind my caregiver to also do so, if needed.

 Other planning needs: